lydonjake/internations-code-challenge/README.md

 getUsers -> GET /api/user
 getGroups -> GET /api/groups

-The diagrams are located in the diagram folder.
+The domain model and database model are located in the diagram folder.